Entomophagy in humans: Allergic reactions

 Adverse allergic reactions are a potential hazard of insect consumption.
 Cross-reactivity between edible insects and crustaceans has been identified as clinically relevant in one review.
 A study on the prevalence of allergies to edible insects in Thailand indicated that:[A]pproximately 7.4% of people experienced an adverse reaction indicative of an edible-insect allergy and 14.7% of people experienced multiple adverse reactions indicative of an edible-insect allergy.
 Furthermore, approximately 46.2% of people who already suffer from a known food-based allergy also experienced symptoms indicative of an allergic reaction after insect consumption.

 Recent research has further demonstrated that proteins from edible insects such as the yellow mealworm (Tenebrio molitor) can act as significant allergens, potentially inducing IgE-mediated sensitization and cross-reactivity.
 Notable allergenic proteins identified in yellow mealworm include tropomyosin, arginine kinase, α-amylase, heat shock proteins (HSP70), and Tenebrio-specific larval cuticle protein.
 Larval cuticle proteins are structural proteins forming part of the insect exoskeleton and cuticle, and in mealworm larvae they present unique epitopes capable of binding IgE antibodies in sensitized individuals.
 Their presence may contribute to cross-reactivity with allergens from other arthropods, but may also represent species-specific sensitization relevant to T. molitor consumption.
 Individuals with clinical allergy symptoms related to tropomyosin from house dust mite (Der p 10) or shrimp (Pen m 1) are advised to exercise caution when consuming products containing yellow mealworm, due to possible cross-reactive allergic reactions.

+Acceptability

+Efforts to promote insect consumption as an ecological alternative to meat are severely limited by low cultural acceptability and disgust, especially in Western countries, and may not be sufficient to replace traditional meat.
+In comparison, other alternative proteins have much higher acceptance rates: A comprehensive review of 91 studies found that insect-based proteins ranked lowest in acceptance among meat substitutes, below cultured meat, while plant-based options achieved the highest acceptance rates, reaching up to 91%.